-Training samples are first tokenized using either PubMedBERT or BioBERT tokenizers.
-It is important to note that tokenizers for BioBERT and PubMedBERT differ significantly, as explained in detail in \cite{gu2021domain}.

-The model is based on BERT architecture adapted for NER based on BioBERT (biobert-v1.1) and PubMedBERT models (PubMedBERT-base-uncased).
-One linear and one softmax layer for token classification are added on top of the base model.
-The model classifies each token as containing or not containing the searched named entity (see Figure \ref{BERT}).
+Our model utilizes a BERT architecture, modified for Named Entity Recognition (NER) by incorporating one linear and one softmax layer for token classification at the top of the base model.
+The model discerns each token's classification as a named entity or non-entity (refer to Figure \ref{BERT}).

-BERT architecture is pre-trained on the next sentence prediction task alongside masked language modeling \cite{Lee2020}.
-The next sentence prediction task is conducted by splitting the input text into two segments.
-Self-attention layers are then able to learn the dependencies and relations of the tokens from the first segment (label) to all the tokens from the second segment (sentence to be labeled).
-We place the text label in the first segment and the text we want to label in the second segment.
-We hypothesize that our model will learn the desired graph connections between different segments through the zero-shot fine-tuning process.
+The BERT architecture is pre-trained on both the next sentence prediction task and masked language modeling \citep{devlin_bert_2019}.
+For the next sentence prediction task, the input text is divided into two segments, allowing self-attention layers to learn dependencies and relationships among tokens across segments.
+Leveraging this capability, we position the label for the named entity in the first segment and the sentence to be labeled in the second segment of each input (see Figure \ref{Fig:InputTransformation}).
+We hypothesize that our model will learn the desired graph connections between different segments during the fine-tuning process.